 The recent Gartner Magic Quadrant for Data Integration Tools shows that demand is quickly growing for integration options that can do it all.
 With data becoming increasingly more distributed and fragmented, organizations want flexible products that blend in nicely with existing data management investments and that offer a variety of uses.

-According to Ted Friedman, a Gartner vice president and analyst and a co-author of the report, demand is growing for tools that combine integration capabilities with data quality and
+According to Ted Friedman, a Gartner vice president and analyst and a co-author of the report, demand is growing for tools that combine integration capabilities with data quality and master data management (MDM) functions.
+And it's no wonder, said Friedman, because high levels of data quality are essential to the success of data integration projects.

 "We believe that you can't be successful in doing data integration unless you have a strong focus on data quality built in," Friedman said.
 "It's not just about connecting things, it's about making sure data gets delivered in a fit-for-purpose way, and that's where the data quality capabilities come in."